Baron Vincenzo Palumbo1

 Last Edited=5 Oct 2012

-From circa 1572, her married name became Stuart.1 As a result of her marriage, Catherine de Balsac was styled as Countess of Lennox on 5 March 1579/80.
-As a result of her marriage, Catherine de Balsac was styled as Duchess of Lennox on 5 August 1581.
+From circa 1572, her married name became Stuart.1 After her marriage, Catherine de Balsac was styled as Countess of Lennox on 5 March 1579/80.
+After her marriage, Catherine de Balsac was styled as Duchess of Lennox on 5 August 1581.

 Children of Catherine de Balsac and Esmé Stuart, 1st Duke of Lennox